 In any kind of car accident, it’s easy to point fingers at the other driver and place blame.
 However, there are some situations that can quickly change your perception of how the accident occurred and your ability to hold someone else accountable for your damages.

 Unfortunately, not everyone recognizes the potential of a third party having a hand in causing an accident, but it can and does happen.
 Below, we’ll detail the various ways third parties may be liable for a crash and what your legal options are moving forward.

 Dangerous Road Conditions

 When dangerous road conditions exist, they can cause drivers to lose control of their vehicles.
-In many situations, liability falls on whichever entity has the responsibility of providing maintenance to the road to ensure everyone can operate safely.
+In many situations, the liability falls on whichever entity has the responsibility of providing maintenance to the road to ensure everyone can operate safely.

 Common road dangers include:

 The manufacturer who builds the automobile or the parts on a vehicle is responsible for ensuring the components they manufacture are safe for use in all situations.
 Whenever there is a manufacturing or design defect, it can lead to significant harm.

 For instance, if a manufacturer fails to produce brakes that meet industry standards, they can fail when installed on a vehicle.
 Whenever the driver of that vehicle approaches traffic and needs to use the brakes to stay safe and they fail, the end result can be devastating.

 There are some situations in which you may be involved in a crash with someone who is driving a company vehicle.
 In these cases, you may need to file a claim against the employer’s insurance company rather than the driver’s provider.
 This is most often the case if the driver is on-duty when the accident occurs.